AnyDSL/molecular-dynamics/README.md

-# AnyDSL implementation of a neighborlist cutoff scheme optimized for SIMD and GPU architectures
+# tinyMD: An AnyDSL implementation of a neighborlist cutoff scheme optimized for SIMD and GPU architectures

-This repository contains a simple, fast, scalable and portable implementation in AnyDSL (https://anydsl.github.io/) for particles short-range interactions simulations using the Lennard-Jones potential, it is entirely based on the miniMD micro-application benchmark.
+This repository contains tinyMD: a simple, fast, scalable and portable implementation for particles short-range interactions simulations in AnyDSL (https://anydsl.github.io/), it is based on the miniMD micro-application benchmark.

 ## Building